DAGWorks-Inc/hamilton/examples/spark/pyspark/README.md

 ### Flavors of UDFs

-There are four flavors of transforms supported that compose the group of DAG transformations:
+There are four types of transforms supported that can compose the group of DAG transformations:

 #### Pandas -> Pandas UDFs
 These are functions of series: